MicrosoftDocs/win32/desktop-src/WmiSdk/setting-namespace-security-with-the-wmi-control.md

 ---
-Description: 'The WMI Control is an MMC snap-in located in the Control Panel and is used to set WMI namespace security manually on a local computer.
-You can also set the default namespace for scripting.'
+Description: The WMI Control is an MMC snap-in located in the Control Panel and is used to set WMI namespace security manually on a local computer.
+You can also set the default namespace for scripting.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '87c23919-c482-4278-b005-894a8ac21da4'
+ms.assetid: 87c23919-c482-4278-b005-894a8ac21da4
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: Setting Namespace Security with the WMI Control
+title: Setting Namespace Security with the WMI Control ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
 ---

 # Setting Namespace Security with the WMI Control